Shift operators of the Dotsenko-Fateev equation and its higher order versions: : a specialization of

-Theoretically the above recipe works well, however the resulting shift operator $R$ needs several hundred pages to print.
-Anyway since this recipe guarantees the existence of the shift operators, we directly solve the shift equation $EPQE$ to get a shorter expression.
+\begin{remark} Theoretically the above recipe works well, however the operators appearing in the process and the resulting ones are extremely complicated.
+Anyway since this recipe guarantees the existence of the shift operators, we directly solve the shift equation $(EPQE)$ to get a shorter expression in the next subsection. \end{remark}

-\subsection{Solving the shift equation $EPQE$}
+\subsection{Solving the shift equation $(EPQE)$}